 - There are many options on how to prepare yourself for this examination.
 You have a choice of many urologic textbooks to use as your resource.
 CBUNA does offer an examination preparation guide for each test level (associate, nursing or nurse practitioner).
 This guide can be purchased on the CBUNA website (click here to learn more/purchase).
-The guide provides all of the information you need to get started, including: test taking tips, a list of recommended reading, sample questions, and a test blueprint to assess your strengths and weaknesses.
+The guide may be helpful in assisting you to prepare for the examination by offering: test taking tips, a list of recommended reading resources, exam outline, sample questions, and a test blueprint to assess your strengths and weaknesses.
 Use of this guideline does not imply that you will pass the examination.

 - We know that a majority of urology nurses do not have experience in all areas of urology.
 Some only work with men, others with women, and many have no pediatric experience at all.
 Recent practice analyses show us where nurses are working and what they are doing.
 As a result, our tests reflect this data, and there are very few questions on pediatric topics.

 - Pick a date and a site for the examination.
 A popular option is to take the exam during a SUNA national conference.

 - Explore our website and learn more about CBUNA and the exams.
 We have added many new sections to our site, including answers to frequently asked questions.